 So we see that one way in which Sanctification occurs in our lives is through the Monergistic Work of the Holy Spirit.
 He works by Himself to make us aware of and to convict us of specific sins.
 He also produces a desire in us to change and rid specific sins from our lives by causing us to reflect on the gospel message.
 Furthermore, He produces change in our hearts that we could not bring about by ourselves.

-In my next post in this series, I will discuss the Synergistic Work of the Holy Spirit.
-In other words, we will discuss how we work alongside the Holy Spirit to bring about change in our lives.
+In my next post in this series, I will discuss the Synergistic Work of the Holy Spirit – how we work alongside the Holy Spirit to bring about change in our lives.

 Jerry Bridges, The Transforming Power of the Gospel, Ch.
 8